The Bachelor (American TV series)

 The Bachelor is an American dating and relationship reality television series that debuted on March 25, 2002, on ABC.
 For its first 25 seasons, the show was hosted by Chris Harrison.
-As the essence of the original The Bachelor franchise, its success resulted in several spin-offs including The Bachelorette, Bachelor Pad, Bachelor in Paradise, Bachelor in Paradise: After Paradise, The Bachelor Winter Games, The Bachelor Presents: Listen to Your Heart, The Bachelor: The Greatest Seasons – Ever!, The Golden Bachelor, and The Golden Bachelorette, as well as spawning many international editions of the shows.
+As the essence of the original The Bachelor franchise, its success resulted in several spin-offs including The Bachelorette, Bachelor Pad, Bachelor in Paradise, Bachelor in Paradise: After Paradise, The Bachelor Winter Games, The Bachelor Presents: Listen to Your Heart, The Bachelor: The Greatest Seasons – Ever!, The Bachelor Mansion Takeover, The Golden Bachelor, and The Golden Bachelorette, as well as spawning many international editions of the shows.

-On May 10, 2024, ABC renewed the series for a twenty-ninth season, which premiered on January 27, 2025.
-On June 30, 2025, the series was renewed for a thirtieth season.
+On June 30, 2025, the series was renewed for a thirtieth season, which is scheduled to air in the 2026–27 television season.

 Production

 The series was created by Mike Fleiss.
 The After the Final Rose and other reunion specials were originally produced at Victory Studios in Los Angeles, California, and CBS Studio Center in Studio City, but are now taped at Warner Bros.
 Studios in Burbank.
 In the most recent run of The Bachelor, it brought in almost $86 million in advertising revenue.